 Other Payroll Tax Deposits

-- Make payroll tax deposits to your state, and possibly your locality in addition to federal payroll tax deposits.
+You must make payments for federal unemployment tax on a regular basis in addition to federal withholding and Social Security/Medicare deduction payments.
+You must also make payroll tax deposits to your state, and possibly your locality, in addition to federal payroll tax deposits.

 Payroll Tax Reporting

-Businesses are also required to submit payroll tax reports on a regular basis.
-You must:
+Businesses are required to submit certain payroll tax reports on a regular basis:

-- Submit a quarterly report to the IRS on Form 941 showing the amount of your payroll tax liability and the amounts you have paid on this liability during the previous quarter.
+- Quarterly reports to the IRS on Form 941 showing the amount of your payroll tax liability and the amounts you've paid on this liability during the previous quarter

-- Submit an annual unemployment tax report on Form 944 to the IRS showing the amount of your unemployment tax liability and the amounts you have paid on this liability.
+- Annual unemployment tax reports to the IRs on Form 940 showing the amount of your unemployment tax liability and the amounts you have paid on this liability

 Create a Payroll Register